 In the six months between August 2025 and February 2026, roughly two trillion dollars came off the S&P 500 Software & Services Index.
 Twenty percent of the index value, gone in half a year.
-The repricing was not a panic.
-It was the market working through a slow reassessment of what software is worth when the things that made it defensible stop being scarce.
+This was not a panic.
+Investors slowly reassessed what software is worth when the things that made it defensible stop being scarce.

 Three SaaS moats are eroding at once

 Three assumptions got repriced at once.
 Software is no longer hard to build, because anyone with technical capability can replace a SQL wrapper on a billing system in a weekend with Claude Code.
 Seat expansion is no longer durable, because agents are starting to do the work that used to require a human at a license.
-Feature and interface moats, the workhorse of SaaS competitive dynamics for fifteen years, are commoditising as agents render the interface itself optional.
-These are not three small adjustments.
-They are the structural reasons SaaS multiples sat where they sat, and all three are eroding at the same time.
+Feature and interface moats, which drove SaaS competitive dynamics for fifteen years, are commoditizing as agents render the interface itself optional.
+These three assumptions are the structural reasons SaaS multiples sat where they sat, and all three are eroding at the same time.

-The market noticed first in the asset prices.
-The product community noticed first in the churn data.
+The asset prices moved first; the churn data confirmed it.
 Cloudstar's analysis of the AI-wrapper category found 65 percent customer churn within ninety days, against a SaaS baseline closer to thirty-five.
 AI wrapper startups now need 3.2 times the capital to reach profitability that traditional SaaS companies needed at the same stage.
-The phrase that captures it best is Cloudstar's own: AI wrappers were never products, they were features, and features get absorbed by platforms.
+Cloudstar's own phrase captures it: AI wrappers were never products, they were features, and features get absorbed by platforms.

 Services-as-software is what comes next

-The framing that names the answer is services-as-software.
+What comes next has a name: services-as-software.
 Foundation Capital coined the term in early 2024.
-Sequoia made it the title of a landmark piece in March 2026 (Services: The New Software, by Julien Bek).
+Sequoia made it the title of a March 2026 piece (Services: The New Software, by Julien Bek).
 Bessemer wrote the playbook for vertical AI variants of it in January 2026.
-The argument across all three is the same one.
+The argument across all three is the same.
 The customer never wanted the tool, the customer wanted the work done.
 The 2010s SaaS playbook sold the tool because that was the only thing the technology could deliver.
 The 2026 playbook sells the outcome, because that is what AI delivery now makes possible.

-The labour TAM behind the shift is six times the software TAM
+The labor TAM behind the shift is six times the software TAM

 The TAM math behind the shift is the part that surprised most public-market investors.
 Sequoia's framing is six dollars of services spending for every one dollar of software spending.
 General Catalyst's Marc Bhargava puts it at sixteen trillion in services versus one trillion in software, a ratio of fifteen times.
 Foundation Capital's headline number is the four-and-a-half trillion services TAM their original April 2024 piece coined.
 The point is not the precise multiple.
 The point is that the market software was eating in 2015 was less than a sixth of the market AI is now positioned to eat, and the strategies built for the smaller market are not the strategies that capture the larger one.